If you’re struggling to hide dark spots, also known as hyperpigmentation, let us help you get rid of them instead!

 Eve Lom’s Brightening Cream doesn’t bleach dark spots.
 Instead, it evens skin tone and brightens color while it moisturizes.
 It was created by the famed facialist of the same name.

 It contains a proprietary technology called Dermapep that blocks pigment production.
 Dermapep is patented as a skin lightening complex in Korea.
-It’s reported to be more powerful than kojic acid or Arbutin.
+It’s reported to be more powerful than kojic acid or Arbutin for brightening.

 But this rose-scented cream also has traditional Chinese remedies that rejuvenate and fight against signs of aging.
 Finally, it increases skin’s suppleness with allantoin and sodium hyaluronate.